MITLibraries/tacos/README.md

 `ORIGINS`: comma-separated list of domains allowed to connect to (and thus query or contribute to) the application.
 Be sure to specify the port number if a connecting application is not using the standard ports (this applies mostly to local development).
 If not defined, no external connections will be permitted.

-`UNPAYWALL_EMAIL`: email address to include in API call as required in their [documentation](https://unpaywall.org/products/api).
+`TACOS_EMAIL`: email address to include in API calls or contact information.
+Currently used in API calls to [Unpaywall](https://unpaywall.org/products/api) and [OpenLibrary](https://openlibrary.org/developers/api).
 Your personal email is appropriate for development.
-Deployed and for tests, use the timdex moira list email.
+Deployed and for tests, use the tacos-help moira list email.

 ### Optional